Marquette vs. Michigan State Predictions & Picks - NCAA Tournament Second Round

 Marquette vs. Michigan State Predictions & Picks: Spread, Total - NCAA Tournament Second Round

-Sunday's contest at Nationwide Arena has the Marquette Golden Eagles (29-6) matching up with the Michigan State Spartans (20-12) at TBA (on March 19).
-Our computer prediction projects a narrow 73-70 victory for Marquette, so expect a competitive matchup.
+Sunday's game features the Marquette Golden Eagles (29-6) and the Michigan State Spartans (20-12) facing off at Nationwide Arena in what is expected to be a competitive matchup, with a projected 73-71 victory for Marquette according to our computer prediction.
+Tipoff is at 5:15 PM ET on March 19.

-According to our computer prediction, Marquette should cover the spread, which currently sits at 2.5.
-The two teams are projected to eclipse the 141.5 total.
+According to our computer prediction, Marquette projects to cover the 2.5-point spread in its matchup against Michigan State.
+The total is currently listed at 141.5, and the two teams are projected to hit the over.

 Marquette vs. Michigan State Game Info & Odds